timdegroot1996/robotframework-dashboard/docs/tabs-pages.md

 # Tabs / Pages

+An overview of all pages available in the generated dashboard.html.
+Learn the purpose of each tab, what information it shows, and how it helps you analyze your test results.

 ## Overview Page
 The Overview page provides a high-level summary of all test runs, highlighting the latest results for each project.
 It shows key metrics such as pass/fail/skip counts, recent trends, and overall performance, enabling users to quickly assess the health of their test suites.
 You can also filter to display all runs for a specific project or custom project tags (see [Advanced CLI & Examples](advanced-cli-examples.md#project-tagging)), which helps visualize historical trends through donut charts, duration data, and pass percentage statistics.